burgerbuds/swiff/README.md

 - Power dev shortcuts: Skip the app interactions by using flags.
 Run `swiff --help` for the list of flags.
 - Custom SSH identity: Swiff will attempt to use your identity located at `/Users/[currentUser]/.ssh/id_rsa`.
 To use another identity open your project .env file and add `swiffSshKey: '[fullFilePath]'`.
-- Automatic backups: Your local database and composer files are backed up before they are replaced.
-They are stored in the 'swiff/backups' folder.
+- Trustable backups: Your local database and composer files are backed up before they are replaced.<br>
+Run `swiff -b` to view the backups.

 ## Requirements

 Swiff requires mySQL to import the remote database.<br>
-You can download it at [dev.mysql.com](https://dev.mysql.com/downloads/mysql/).
+You can download mySQL at [dev.mysql.com](https://dev.mysql.com/downloads/mysql/).

 Running Windows or Linux?
 So far, Swiff has only been tested macOS so there's probably some issues on other operating systems.